ZhixuDu/FedNorm/README.md

 # FedNorm
-Codes for papers Rethinking Normalization Methods in Federated Learning accepted to DistributedML'22
+Codes for papers Rethinking Normalization Methods in Federated Learning accepted to DistributedML'22 Workshop.